Sakshikoli1999/Inheritance-2022/win_hurricane.md

 *VJTI-ki-RASOI* will help our college students by our delicious,clean and pocket friendly mess.
 All this is done with the help of a user-friendly, easy and robust software system..
 The website focuses on Automated mess format so that students can have 24/7 access to various functions such as leave.
-Entire mess management and calculations are done manually till date, it is Time Consuming and requires hardwork and manpower.We have made this website to make the offline mess work convinient and to reduce the manwork
+Entire mess management and calculations are done manually till date, it is Time Consuming and requires hardwork and manpower.We have made this website to make the offline mess work convenient and to reduce the manwork